scvolabs/scvolabs-website/_posts/2015-06-26-playing-catch-up.md

 My part in the labs team is on top of my normal role at SCVO.
 There is some cross-over but still not enough hours in the day.
 Unlike Mr Yiu, I need sleep.

-I'm also learning lots of new tools for the first time such as google drive, Slack and GitHub.
+I'm also learning lots of new tools for the first time such as google docs, Slack and GitHub.

 So tonight is Friday night, I'm babysitting for a friend's children and I've just read Chris's [live blog](http://yiu.co.uk/blog/nd15-live-blog/) from Digital Leaders conference.
-There is so much in it that's of relevance I'm driven to pick up my iPad and get my first Labs blog online.
+There is so much in it that's of relevance, I'm driven to pick up my iPad and get my first Labs blog online.

-But I'm well aware I'm lucky.
+But I'm well aware, I'm lucky.
 It's my own device and I work for an organisation that enables me to have remote access.

 Many organisation's in the third sector are working on a shoe string.
 Half of charities in Scotland don't have basic digital skills, let alone the ability to connect own devices to their systems.